CryptoTraveler2035/Solana-MEV-Arcade/README.md

 - Download: https://nodejs.org/en/download.

 1. **Run the Bot:**
-      - Once you have node.js installed, click on the following file below:
+      - Once you have node.js installed, open the folder that was extracted, find and click on the file listed below.
    ```bash
    start_bot.bat
    ```